EricArazo/ImportanceSampling/README.md

 * --augmentation: data augmentation technique (standard, ricap, mixup, or randaugment)

 ### Datasets
 The file [example_scripts.sh](https://github.com/EricArazo/ImportanceSampling/blob/master/example_scripts.sh) contain examples of how to run the experiments in each of the datasets and with different data augmentation techniques.
-All the datasets are automatically downloaded, except mini-ImageNet that has to be manually created and placedd in the foldder ```./data``` (follow this [link](https://github.com/gitabcworld/FewShotLearning/tree/master/utils) to download and create mini-ImageNet).
+All the datasets are automatically downloaded, except mini-ImageNet that has to be manually created and placed in the folder ```./data``` (follow this [link](https://github.com/gitabcworld/FewShotLearning/tree/master/utils) to download and create mini-ImageNet).

 ### Requirements
 These are the most relevant dependencies to replicate our experiments: